ASKurz/Experimental-design-and-the-GLMM/sketches/Resetar---Noell--2008-.md

     ## $ condition <fct> No reward, Teacher selected, MSWO selected, No reward, Teacher selected, MSWO selected, No…
     ## $ count     <dbl> 27, 28, 38, 41, 37, 29, 16, 15, 26, 16, 31, 25, 17, 26, 28, 0, 14, 36, 23, 23, 17, 0, 20, …

+The generic subject numbers are in the `sn` column and the participant pseudonyms are in the `id` column.
+Assessmend occasions are in the `session` column, and the `session0` column contains the same information, but starts at `0` rather than `1`.
+The generic letters for the three experimental phases are in the `phase` column and their descriptive names are saved as a factor in the `condition` column.
+The primary dependent variable is the number of digits correct during a 2-minute math assessment, which is saved in the `count` column.
+These data are not the original data as analyzed by Resetar and Noell, but are close approximations which have digitized based on their Figure 1 (p.
+450).

 ## EDA

+Compute the basic descriptive statistics by child and experimental condition.

 ``` r
 resetar2008 %>%